 The format is simple, and the simplicity hides several powerful principles of taking action:

 - You will have a group for accountability.
 It’s easy to skimp on an appointment with yourself, but you’ll show up when the appointment is with other people.

 - You return to your focus area.
 Hourly check-ins bring your attention back to your primary goal, even if you’ve been sidetracked by urgent or distracting interruptions.

 - You see how others approach the same task.
 Since other people in the check-in are sharing their actions and results, you’ll get quick insight into what others are doing and what kind of results they’re getting.

 If a Do-It Day™ makes you just 15% more productive, that’s the equivalent of an entire extra hour of work.
 And participants often report results far above 15% in their productivity.

-What if I can’t possibly block out an entire day?
-Never fear; you don’t need to.
+If you can’t block out an entire day, you’ll still get benefit, though you’ll get the most if you have a full day of time that you control.
 The Do-It Day™ consists of regular check-ins.
 You spend the time between check-ins working on your normal work.
 As long as you can make it to five or more of the check-ins, you’ll find tremendous benefit from the day.
 Don’t choose a day when you have a lot of meetings where you’ll be at the mercy of someone else’s schedule, however.
 You’ll get the most from your day if you choose a day when you have control over your time.